swift27-29/3-blades-paper-shredder/README.md

 # 3-blades-paper-shredder

-This project implemented a paper shredder system utilizing three pairs of blades, with a custom-designed printed circuit board (PCB) for control and operation.
+This project implemented a paper shredder system utilizing three pairs of blades, with a custom-designed printed circuit board (PCB) for control and operation, demonstrating my ability in Embedded Systems.

 ## 🚀 Features
 - Three pairs of high-efficiency blades